hashemi/Sift/README.md

 * 8 Jan 2018 — Evaluated the first expression!
 Swift Arrays cannot capture the nuances of Lisp lists.
 I changed the `Value` data structure to align better with Lisp's way of doing things and added a few helper functions to convert to and from Swift Array.
 This may be worth a revisit in the future with an eye towards performance.
 Next, I will need to look into the mutability story to correctly implement `set-cdr!`.

-* 11 Jan 2018 — Still shifting things around between Swift arrays and Lisp lists.
+* 11 Jan 2018 — To bridge the gap between Swift's strong and static typing and Lisps dynamic nature, I'm starting over using Jonathan Tang's book on writing a Scheme interpreter in Haskell.
+Once I get an interpreter up and going, I will switch back to Queinnec's book.